The Symbolism of Windows and Doors Portals of Consciousness

 Emotions are the final ingredient and, when used correctly, will empower us to do good.
 Emotional regulation (3) is a skill that can be used to gain and maintain emotional equilibrium.

-The strategy used for this is cognitive reappraisal, which involves changing the emotional link to memories and thinking.
-The easiest way to do this is through a guided meditative process, but it can be done solo.
+Cognitive reappraisal, which involves changing the emotional link to memories and thinking, is the strategy used for this.
+The easiest way to do this is through a guided meditative process, but it can also be done solo.

 We have a detailed article on this process called Delving into Memories.
 The important thing to note is that you do not start with this process; this is the last of 4 windows.